 Inaburra has adopted a Bring Your Own Technology (BYOT) approach for students in Years 5-12.
-This program is supported by an experienced ICT team who ensure appropriate and responsible use of technology in the classroom.
+This program is supported by an experienced Information and Communications Technology (ICT) team who ensure appropriate and responsible use of technology in the classroom.
 Please find below the BYOT Guidelines and Appropriate Use of ICT at Inaburra.

-1. Is my child required to bring a mobile ICT device to school?
+1. Is my child required to bring a mobile Information and Communications Technology (ICT) device to school?

 2. What sort of technology is suitable?

 We believe that students should use the device with which they are most comfortable and with which learning will be most effective.
 Recognising the importance of choices, we are not recommending specific brands or models of technology devices.
-We have prepared a list of devices in this document, which is also available on the Inaburra website outlining the strengths and weaknesses of various devices for the learning activities in which the students will be engaged.
+We have prepared a list of devices in the BYOT Guidelines document, which outline the strengths and weaknesses of various devices for the learning activities in which the students will be engaged.

 3. What about smart phones?

-Under the BYOT policy, the use of smart phones for learning activities would be permissible, but the smart phone has limitations that make it unsuitable to be the main BYOT device.
-Students are not allowed to use the 3G/4G/5G capabilities of the phone to access the Internet (including hot spotting or tethering), as it is bypassing the School’s filter.
+Under the BYOT strategy, the use of smart phones for learning activities would be permissible, but the smart phone has limitations that make it unsuitable to be the main BYOT device.
+Students are not allowed to use the 4G/5G capabilities of the phone to access the Internet (including hot spotting or tethering), as it is bypassing the School’s filter.

 4. What about the physical safety of the device at school?

 5. How can I protect my child's device against theft?

 6. Won’t this make my child’s schoolbag heavier?